Course Outline

 • Manage Kubernetes Operators

-Install and update Operators managed by the Operator Lifecycle Manager and the Cluster Version Operator, maintaining up-to-date and reliable application management for government systems.
+Install and update Operators managed by the Operator Lifecycle Manager and the Cluster Version Operator, ensuring that critical components are maintained and updated efficiently for government clusters.

 • Application Security

-Run applications that require elevated or special privileges from the host Operating System or Kubernetes, ensuring secure execution environments that comply with stringent government security requirements.
+Run applications that require elevated or special privileges from the host Operating System or Kubernetes, while maintaining strict security protocols to protect sensitive information and operations for government use.

 • OpenShift Updates

-Update an OpenShift cluster while minimizing disruption to deployed applications, ensuring continuous and reliable service delivery for government operations.
+Update an OpenShift cluster with minimal disruption to deployed applications, ensuring continuous availability and performance of critical services for government operations.

 Requirements

-• Red Hat OpenShift Administration I: Operating a Production Cluster (DO180v4.14), or equivalent skills in deploying and managing Kubernetes applications using the OpenShift web console and command-line interfaces.
+• Completion of Red Hat OpenShift Administration I: Operating a Production Cluster (DO180v4.14) or equivalent skills in deploying and managing Kubernetes applications using the OpenShift web console and command-line interfaces.

-• Significant experience with Linux System Administration is not required for this course.
-Basic skills in operating a Bash shell, manipulating files and processes, and verifying system configurations such as network addresses are necessary and sufficient for government participants.
+• While significant experience with Linux System Administration is not required for this course, participants should have basic skills in operating a Bash shell, manipulating files and processes, and verifying system configurations such as network addresses.
+These foundational skills are necessary to effectively engage with the course material and ensure successful participation in the training program for government professionals.

 35 Hours